 In a past interview with Guitar World, Richards would set the record straight on one age-old question, which of The Rolling Stones riffs would he call his favourite.
 Despite the question likely hitting Richards like Sophie’s Choice, he rallied and below are the ten that he picked out.
+When considering the source, it’s hard not to recognise these riffs as the band’s best.

 It’s easy to forget the power Keith Richards seemingly possessed when he and The Rolling Stones tore up the scene in the mid-sixties.
 Arriving alongside Mick Jagger, Brian Jones, Charlie Watts and Bill Wyman, Richards and the group turned rock ‘n’ roll on its head when they arrived on the scene—and somehow made it even more dangerous—all with a series of unstoppable riffs.

 We all may have had our turn at picking out our ten favourite riffs from Keith Richards but now we can bring you the choices the man himself made when looking back at his illustrious career with a guitar.
+It’s the kind of viewpoint few people ever give their music, so we’re grateful to have seen this one.

 Good ol’ Keef even shares a few tidbits about how each riff came to be on record and, as you might imagine, the scenarios aren’t always PG friendly.
 Find the full playlist below and dive into the favourite riffs of Keith Richards.